 As described in section 6 use a bonding agent, such as sand, to absorb spilled acid or neutralise using lime / sodium carbonate.
 Dispose of under the locally applicable provisions.

-Dispose with due regard to official local regulations,
+Dispose with due regard to official local regulations.

-Do not allow progression into the sewage system, soil or bodies of water.
+Do not allow progression into the sewage system, soil or bodies of water battery paste are hardly soluble in water.

-Lead and lead-containing battery paste
+Lead and lead-containing